adamjthompson/Gaming-Status-Cards/README.md

 ## The Cards

-When you edit a dashboard and click **Add Card**, you will now see nine new options at the bottom of your card picker.
+When you edit a dashboard and click **Add Card**, you will now see twelve new options at the bottom of your card picker.

 ### 1. Gaming Status - List
 A clean, native-feeling list of your tracked gamers.
 It dynamically tints the card backgrounds based on the active platform and gracefully handles offline states.